Patricia L. Swannack

 Under Swannack’s guidance, the University has won numerous awards for its leadership in sustainability.
 These include the Governor’s Excellence Award, the Largest Green Power User in the MAAC, a Hess C-Neutral Certificate for supporting Carbon Reduction projects a NJDEP Certificate of Environmental Stewardship; the U.S. EPA’s Recognition of Environmental Stewardship, New Jersey’s Clean Energy School of the Year by the U.S. Green Building Committee, and two placements in Princeton Review’s “Guide to 322 Green Colleges,” among others.
 Monmouth University was also the first independent university to sign a comprehensive green operation agreement with the U.S. EPA.

 During her tenure, the University’s property holdings have increased over 50% while its financial obligation for utilities has remained flat.
-She has obtained over $2 million in grants from the New Jersey Historic Trust and Save America’s Treasures for the preservation of Woodrow Wilson Hall, and has voluntarily reduced operating costs in her division over the last two years by over $3 to $4 million through attrition and the reassignment of responsibilities.
+She has obtained over $2 million in grants from the New Jersey Historic Trust and Save America’s Treasures for the preservation of the Great Hall at Shadow Lawn, and has voluntarily reduced operating costs in her division over the last two years by over $3 to $4 million through attrition and the reassignment of responsibilities.

 As the chief human resources officer, Swannack has led the University’s negotiating committee through agreements with all five unions representing University employees.
 She has developed and revised benefit programs to reduce expenses while meeting the continuing needs of employees.
 Recently Swannack led a campaign to transfer employees to an EPO health care program, resulting in $1.8 million in savings in 2018-19.